joeappleton18/cda400/sessions/week2/task.md

 - Within the gitHub pages directory on your local computer create a index.html file
 - Work out how to download save and include [this](https://github.com/joeappleton18/joeappleton18.github.io/blob/master/scripts/main.js) script into index.html.
 You should try and include it as a external javascript file
-- If you've included the script properly, every time you include the tag below, you'll see a 200*200px streaming video from you webcam:
+- If you've included the script properly, every time you include the tag below into your index.html file, you'll see a 200*200px streaming video from you webcam:

    ```html <video class="video" width="200" height="200" autoplay>```

 - Using a table create a webcam mosaic like mine below: